active-place

 Afronova Gallery

-AFRONOVA GALLERY, based in Africa’s powerhouse, Johannesburg, is the brainchild of the dynamic duo Emilie Demon and Henri Vergon who are developing and consolidating an innovative model of gallery together with some of the most progressive and influential artists in South Africa and the Southern Hemisphere.
-In recent years, AFRONOVA GALLERY showcased artists from the continent in prestigious international platforms like The Armory Show, Art Paris, 1:54 Contemporary African Art Fair in New York and London.
-The gallery enjoys collaborations with important institutions like the PAC Milan, Iziko South African National Gallery, The Studio Museum, The Smithsonian Institution, Mass Mocca, as well as foundations like Fondation Louis Vuitton in Paris, Prada Fondazione in Milan, Fondation des Galeries Lafayette in Paris, JP Morgan Chase in New York, La Maison Rouge in Paris. http://www.afronova.com/
+AFRONOVA GALLERY, nestled in the bustling heart of Johannesburg, is a testament to the visionary minds of Emilie Demon and Henri Vergon.
+This dynamic pair is crafting an innovative gallery model, working hand-in-hand with some of the most trailblazing artists from South Africa and across the Southern Hemisphere.
+Recently, AFRONOVA GALLERY has taken center stage, spotlighting African artists on renowned global platforms like The Armory Show, Art Paris, and the 1:54 Contemporary African Art Fair in both New York and London.
+This gallery is not just a local gem but a global player, collaborating with esteemed institutions such as the PAC Milan, Iziko South African National Gallery, The Studio Museum, and the Smithsonian Institution.
+It also partners with influential foundations like Fondation Louis Vuitton in Paris, Prada Fondazione in Milan, Fondation des Galeries Lafayette in Paris, JP Morgan Chase in New York, and La Maison Rouge in Paris.
+Johannesburg itself is a city of contrasts, where modern skyscrapers stand alongside historic sites, offering a rich cultural experience.
+The vibrant arts scene here is a reflection of the city's diversity and creative spirit.
+If you're visiting, don't miss out on the local street markets and eclectic cafes that give Jo'burg its unique charm.

 unLiked